 11% of our pupils are currently eligible for pupil premium funding.

-The link below gives more information about how the money was spent last year and the impact it had.
-It also shows the spending for the current academic year.
+The links below gives more information about how the money was spent in previous years and the spending for the current academic year.